Attention! Changes to the aptitude assessment procedure for applications for the 2026/27 winter semester

 The certificates accepted for English language skills are institutional at TUM.

 In addition to these certificates, it will also be accepted if at least 10 ECTS in your underlying Bachelor's degree program were taught and examined in English.
 This can be provided e.g. as an English-language Bachelor's thesis.
-For this proof, compile the English-language modules in a list using the provided PDF.
-And do not forget the proof that these modules are in English.
-Please note that proof of language skills must be available by the application deadline.
+For this proof, please use the “form for verification of English-language proficiency through English-language modules in the undergraduate degree program”, which is linked on the central pages of TUM, and do not forget to provide proof that these modules are in English.

 German language skills in English-taught programs?

-Although knowledge of the German language is not relevant for your admission in English-taught programs, the Bavarian State Government requires all international students to acquire at least a basic level of German during their studies (CEFR Level A1 or higher).
+Although knowledge of the German language is not relevant for your admission in English-taught programs, the Bavarian State Government requires all international students to acquire at least a basic level of German during their studies (CEFR Level A1.1 or higher).
 Therefore, applicants not providing proof of German language skills can only be granted admission on condition to complete one module providing them with integrative knowledge of the German language within the first two semesters of their studies.
 For this purpose, you may take language German courses before leaving your home country or do so during your studies.
 The offer of German language courses at TUM is limited to availability of places, please check out regular offer of TUM Language Center.

 • Special conditions for certain countries